allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

  primitive operation matches to find out what sentences the combined operation would match.

 An additional concept we need when dealing with 'broadening' queries is that of the edit distance between a query and a sentence.
-First we understand queries as being broken up into a sequence of
-individual "query-tokens".
-For example the query "we {saw, head} a cat*" would be broken up into the following query-tokens: "we", "{saw, head}", "a", "cat*".
-Then we define the edit distance between a query and a sentence to be the number of query-tokens that would need to be altered for the query to match that sentence For example, if our query is "a fast horse", to make the query match the phrase "a slow horse" we
+We define the edit distance between a query and a sentence to be the number of query-tokens that would need to be altered for the query to match that sentence For example, if our query is "a fast horse", to make the query match the phrase "a slow horse" we